This is a question that comes up all over California, every day. It usually comes in one of two ways:

 What does the Water Board think about that?
 Board staff assert that they have “concurrent authority” with State Superior Courts.
 That means they have equal power over water rights.

 Some at the Board say they have authority over the same water rights that the court does.
 Is that true?

-“no”.
+Let’s say that it is true.
+Has the Board ever asserted its authority over decreed water rights in court?
+The last few times I asked Board staff, the answer was “no”.
 So it may be true, but as far as I have heard, it has not been tested.
 So, no, decreed rights cannot be revoked by the Board without going to court.